mustafa-kamel/rails-chat/README.md

 It integrates with Elastic Search, SearchFlip, Redis and SideKiq.

 ## Installation
+> Before you install this app you should insure that you have `ruby-3.0.2` or higher installed.

 To get this app up and running you should follow the next steps:
 * Clone the app from github.
 ```bash